VoIP Resources Small Business Tips Business VoIP Tips

 If you run a small business, or have a personal home office, chances are you don't need a sophisticated phone system.
 Small businesses can normally get by with a limited feature set, and typically don't have high call volume.
 At this size, you might avoid business phone systems altogether and stick to consumer or residential VoIP solutions that offer affordable prices, easy maintenance, and simple setup.

-Small and Medium Sized Businesses (SMBs)
+Options for Small and Medium Sized Businesses (SMBs)

 Popular Options:

-• Cable internet & VoIP package
+• Cable, internet, & VoIP package

 • Virtual phone system